ironbars/ansible/roles/common/files/home/user/README.md

 ===========================

 The following tasks should be performed after a new machine is provisioned using Ansible.
-This consists mainly of installing AUR pakcages and configuring them.
+This consists mainly of installing AUR packages and configuring them.
 The AUR is not well suited to automation; many packages require manual intervention.
 It is for this reason that (for now), installation of software from the AUR must be performed manually.